The video cannot be shown at the moment. Please try again later.

 The nickname for pelvic inflammatory disease is PID.

-The bacteria typically lead tos gonorrhea and Chlamydia is about half the people with PID.
-People with PID and other STDs typically have two different kinds of bacteria in their technique.
-These two kinds of bacteria generally are Chlamydia trachomatis and Neisseria gonorrheae.
-There are some other bacteria that can lead to the disease; however, they are not that common.
+The bacteria commonly bring abouts gonorrhea and Chlamydia is about half the people with PID.
+People with PID and other STDs commonly have two different kinds of bacteria in their program.
+These two kinds of bacteria typically are Chlamydia trachomatis and Neisseria gonorrheae.
+There are some other bacteria that can bring about the disease; however, they are not that common.

 3. What are the signs & Symptoms of Pelvic Pain?

-Some of the signs and symptoms of PID consist of but are not restricted: back pain, stomach pain, painful sexual intercourse, painful urination, not typical vaginal discharge, and abnormal uterine bleeding.
+Some of the signs and symptoms of PID involve but are not limited: back pain, stomach pain, painful sexual intercourse, painful urination, not common vaginal discharge, and abnormal uterine bleeding.

 The are the signs and symptoms it has affected the woman’s reductive organs.
 The symptoms that do not affect the reproductive organs are: nausea, vomiting, and fever.
 The symptoms could be worse during the woman’s first day of her period of time, and it could be worse on the last day of her period of time.